AdobeDocs/experience-manager-65.en/help/sites-deploying/pattern-detector.md

 content-type: reference
 discoiquuid: b5607343-a13b-4520-a771-f1a555bfcc7b
 docset: aem65
 ---

-# Assessing the Upgrade Complexity with the Pattern Detector{#assessing-the-upgrade-complexity-with-the-pattern-detector}
+# Assessing the Upgrade Complexity with the Pattern Detector

 ## Overview {#overview}